Schedule Your Diagnostic Consultation

 Avoid HIPPO Mentality

-In many businesses, the HIPPO makes executive decisions involving product and marketing strategies.
+The HIPPO makes executive decisions involving product and marketing strategies in many businesses.
 Due to their experience in the industry and product knowledge, they may feel they are the most qualified person to make decisions affecting the promotion of the service; that is not necessarily the case.

 Any promotional decisions made for your services should be based on thorough research.
 Marketing campaigns should not be based on intuition.
 Cross-referencing prior experiences, conducting new research, and consulting with an expert team should all take precedence over “following an instinct.”